 ZXIDConf "URL=https://sp1.zxidsp.org:5443/protected/saml"

+The /protected is the directory you choose to protect.
+AuthType must be "saml".
+The ZXIDConf directive allows you to pass any and all ZXID configuration directives, using query string format.
+Please see main ZXID documentation (README.zxid) for full discussion of the configuration options.
 While most options can be left at their default value, the URL always needs to be specified.
 It must match the domain name and the directory that you choose to protect.
 The final suffix /saml is used as communications end point during protocol exchanges.
 You can choose any word you want (i.e. need not be "saml"), but it must not conflict with any actual content in the directory and must be immediate child of the directory.

 As of version 0.28 (Sept 2008) you still need to create actual file to correspond to the URL: